montysecurity/OpenHunt/README.md

 Provided an IOC (MD5, SHA1, SHA256, IP, Domain) it pulls the IOCs relationships via the VirusTotal API and creates a SIGMA rule based on these.

-For each IP address seen in the SIGMA rule (whether the IOC itself or a relationship), it looks it up in Shodan and compares it to a number of fingerprints and prints to screen if something is found
+For each IP address seen in the SIGMA rule (whether the IOC itself or a relationship), it looks it up in Shodan and compares it to a number of fingerprints and prints to screen if something is found.

 Fingerprints Supported:
 - Cobalt Strike Servers (Default Values)

-If the field names in the Sigma rule do not match the field names in your SIEM/EDR platform then you can rename them (see `python openhunt.py -h`)
+If the field names in the Sigma rule do not match the field names in your SIEM/EDR platform then you can rename them (see `python openhunt.py -h`).

 #### Requirements

 - VirusTotal API Key
 - Shodan API Key

-#### Examples

-`python .\openhunt.py -m ioc -vt {VirusTotal API Key} -s {Shodan API Key} -i 58.33.204.180`

 #### Limitations